Any woman who has been previously married.

 “Okay, okay, see you soon...”

 She tossed her phone back into her purse and slipped on a pair of designer sunglasses as her ankle boots crunched on the gravel parking lot.
-The warm breeze lifted her long, thick hair off her shoulders to swirl around her face.
+The warm breeze lifted her long, thick hair off her shoulders and swirled it around her face.
 The beautiful spring day should have elevated her spirits, but the thought of revisiting old wounds dampened her soul like a heavy cloud.

-I’d rather go home and clean Jackie Boy’s litter box than attend this boring, over-priced dog and pony show.
+I’d rather go home and clean Jackie Boy’s litter box than attend Heather’s boring, over-priced dog and pony show.

-Every woman believes a fairytale wedding is the perfect beginning to a lifetime of happiness and treasured memories with the man she loves spent living out her dreams.
+Every woman believes a fairytale wedding is the perfect beginning to a lifetime of happiness and treasured memories with the man of her dreams.

 She reached her blue Chevy and pulled out her keys, pressing the remote to open the doors.

-“But dreams don’t last...”
-She jerked open the door and slid into the driver’s seat, making room for the sling containing the little dog.
+Jenny jerked open the door and slid into the driver’s seat, making room for the sling containing her precious cargo.
+She tossed her purse onto the passenger seat and shoved the key into the ignition.

-Jenny stood inside the entrance of the “The Ultimate Wedding” show at the Minneapolis Convention Center and stared at her floor map while Princess slept, safely tucked out of sight in her sling.
-Frank Sinatra’s polished voice echoed through the cavernous exhibit hall, crooning a romantic song about dancing “cheek to cheek.”
-Women of all ages, sizes and shapes filled the hall, laughing and chattering as they browsed the dozens of galleries; shopping for everything from bridal gowns to honeymoon packages.
+Jenny stood next to a glass counter of a cake vendor at the “The Ultimate Wedding” show in the Minneapolis Convention Center and stared at her floor map while Princess slept in the fold of her sling, safely tucked out of sight.
+Frustrated, Jenny turned the letter-sized page this way and that, trying to find her location as she tuned out the noise around her.
+The polished, baritone voice of Frank Sinatra echoed through the cavernous exhibit hall, crooning a romantic song about dancing “cheek to cheek.”
+Women of all ages, sizes and shapes filled the venue like a swarm of bees, laughing and chattering as they browsed dozens of galleries, shopping for everything from wedding invitations to honeymoon packages.

-“I can’t even find my current location, much less the fashion show,” she grumbled at the map as she stood near a glass counter covered with multiple-tiered display trays of pastel-frosted cupcakes.
+“I can’t even find my current location, much less the fashion show,” she grumbled as she leaned against the counter, taking care not to disturb the multi-tiered trays of pastel-frosted cupcakes displayed for complimentary tasting.
 The sugary-sweet aroma filled her nostrils, tempting her to sample one, but she didn’t have time.
-The lunch started at noon, giving her exactly fifteen minutes to find the venue and join her sister.
+The luncheon started at noon, giving her exactly fifteen minutes to find the venue and join her sister.

 She looked up, scanning the area for signage, but couldn’t see through the dense crowd.
-Luckily, a young woman passed wearing a banquet server’s uniform of black slacks and white oxford shirt.
+Luckily, a young woman passed wearing a banquet server’s uniform of black slacks, white shirt and a long black apron.

-“Excuse me,” Jenny said, grabbing the woman by the arm before she got away.
+“Excuse me,” Jenny said, walking swiftly toward the woman before she got away.
 “I’m trying to find the Queen’s Court Fashion Show.
 Can you point it out on this map?”

 “Um...sure.”
 Not really, but I’ll give it a try...
 “Thanks.”

-Jenny headed toward the red runner, repeating the directions under her breath as she passed a collection of designer bridal gowns arranged on shapely mannequins in a large circle.
-Once past the Gown Gallery she took a left turn and nervously continued on, passing make-up artists giving demonstrations, a winery offering sparkling wine samples and a jewelry counter displaying diamond tiaras.
-Eventually, she came upon the fountain and hustled past it, walking swiftly toward an arch draped in white tulle with miniature yellow roses and clear mini-lights.
+Jenny headed toward the red runner, repeating the directions under her breath as she came upon the gown gallery, a stunning collection of designer bridal gowns arranged on shapely mannequins in a large circle.
+The carpet curved to the left and she nervously continued on, making her way past make-up artists giving demonstrations, a winery offering sparkling wine samples, a jewelry counter displaying diamond tiaras and many more.
+Eventually, she came upon the fountain and looked for the entrance to the fashion show.
+Just beyond the statue, she saw a sign for the event with a large arrow pointing toward a large tent.
+Walking swiftly, she made her way toward a wide, arched opening draped with white tulle, miniature yellow roses and clear mini-lights.

 “Excuse me!”
-A female voice trilled as she bypassed the host stand.
+A female voice trilled as she sped past the host stand.
 “Excuse me!”

 “May I see your ticket, please?”